phnx-im/docs/src/spec/glossary.md

 ## Last resort extension

 A KeyPackage extension that marks the given KeyPackage as a [KeyPackage of last resort](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#name-keypackage-reuse).
+While ordinary KeyPackages are meant to be used only once, a Last Resort KeyPackage is meant to be used multiple times when no further ordinary KeyPackages are available.

 ## Push-token encryption key